-8. PROFESSIONAL FEES
+7. PROFESSIONAL FEES

-8.1 All sums paid to the practitioner and his firm should be clearly identified as such.
-The practitioner's fees should be stated separately with subheadings (where applicable) for remuneration, out of pocket expenses, other disbursements, management fees (including those related to the management of hive-down companies) and fees for preparing statutory accounts and taxation matters, etc. Sums paid to any sub-contractor for work which would normally be carried out by office holders themselves should be identified as such and shown separately.

-- 8.2 Payments to outside parties in which the office holder or his firm or any associate of his (as defined in the Insolvency Act section 435) has an interest should be treated as payments to the office holder or his firm and disclosed separately. - 8.3 Where charges are made to recover the cost of facilities provided by the office holder's firm (or any associate of his) the amounts should be separately stated. - 8.4 Where the office holder's fees and disbursements have (in whole or in part) been paid otherwise than from the realisation of the assets (for example by directors of a company or a creditor) details of the amounts received by the office holder, the source of those funds and the nature of the payments (for example remuneration) should be given by way of a note. - 8.5 Details of the basis on which the office holder's fees shown in the accounts have been calculated and the authority on which they have been drawn should be provided. - 8.6 The cost of professional and other advisers' services to the office holder should be shown using appropriate categories (for example, legal fees and valuation fees).
+- 7.1 All sums paid to the practitioner and his firm should be clearly identified as such.
+The practitioner's fees should be stated separately with subheadings (where applicable) for remuneration, out of pocket expenses, other disbursements, management fees (including those related to the management of hive-down companies) and fees for preparing statutory accounts and taxation matters, etc. Sums paid to any sub-contractor for work which would normally be carried out by office holders themselves should be identified as such and shown separately. - 7.2 Payments to outside parties in which the office holder or his firm or any associate of his (as defined in the Insolvency Act section 435) has an interest should be treated as payments to the office holder or his firm and disclosed separately. - 7.3 Where charges are made to recover the cost of facilities provided by the office holder's firm (or any associate of his) the amounts should be separately stated. - 7.4 Where the office holder's fees and disbursements have (in whole or in part) been paid otherwise than from the realisation of the assets (for example by directors of a company or a creditor) details of the amounts received by the office holder, the source of those funds and the nature of the payments (for example remuneration) should be given by way of a note. - 7.5 The cost of professional and other advisers' services to the office holder should be shown using appropriate categories (for example, legal fees and valuation fees).

-9. EMPLOYMENT RIGHTS ACT FUNDS
+8. EMPLOYMENT RIGHTS ACT FUNDS